No items found.

 • Private and group chat with notifications

-• Combine messaging with scheduling, forms, documents, and alerts
+• Integration with scheduling, forms, documents, and alerts

 #2.
 Telegram for Business

 Telegram is a highly flexible alternative to WhatsApp Business, especially for businesses that want to build public or semi-public communities.
-Its support for channels, bots, and automation makes it ideal for announcements and large-scale broadcasting.
+Its channels, bots, and automation tools make it ideal for announcements and large-scale broadcasting.

 • Public and private channels